ZachMK25/linked-blog-starter-md/SP25 SJSU/180C/Threads and Scheduling/Types of Threads.md

 			- SIGNALS
 			- Send signal to the process that indicates that the process should make a new thread
 			- SIGKCRT
+		- **Scheduler Activations**
+			- swap a blocked thread with a thread that can be run within the process via an upcall
+			- this new thread has kernel level privileges though, so permissions are a concern

 Ways of mapping
 - One-to-one